rav009/ssping/README.md

 ##Usage:
 - Use "ssping -s" to show all SS servers IP stored in the json config files(/etc/shadowsocks/*_config.json).
-- Use "ssping -`<index>`" to ping a certain SS server(e.g. ssping -2).The number is the index presented in the "ssping -s" command.
+- Use "ssping -`<index>`" to ping a certain SS server(e.g. ssping -2).The argument is the index presented in the "ssping -s" command.
+- Use "ssping -u `<index>`" to use a certain SS json config file.The argument is the index presented in the "ssping -s" command.